jourdant/esphome-lgap/README.md

 |14|51|00110011|_Unknown_|
 |15|121|01111001|Checksum|

+Here are some [additional responses](./ref/sample_responses.txt) with more variability in the values.

 In some cases, multiple values are stored in a single byte such as the fan speed, mode and swing consolidated into byte 6.

 After having implemented the Modbus Gateway previously, I know that there are many more values that can be extracted.
 These were values that were available as modbus registers, that I don't have the appropriate byte located for yet.
 The list of values we should be able to map are: